Groesbeck Independent School District

-Groesbeck Independent School District is a public school district based in Groesbeck, Texas (USA).
+Groesbeck Independent School District is a public school district based in Groesbeck, Texas, United States.

 In addition to Groesbeck, the district serves the towns of Kosse and Thornton.
-Located in Limestone County, small portions of the district extend into Falls and Robertson counties.
+Located in Limestone County, small portions of the district extend into Falls and Robertson Counties.

-In 2008, Groesbeck ISD voters passed a 23 million dollar bond to build a new 92000 sqft Intermediate school, and to give every child in the school district to access to their very own laptop and equip every classroom as a 21st Century Classroom with a mounted, LCD projector, document camera, speaker system, DVD/VCR player and Eno Interactive Board.
+In 2008, Groesbeck ISD voters passed a $23 million bond to build a new 92000 sqft intermediate school, and to give children in the school district access to their own laptop and equip every classroom as a 21st-century classroom with a mounted, LCD projector, document camera, speaker system, DVD/VCR player, and Eno Interactive Board.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.